Practicing AHIMSA: Living the Art of Non-Violence

 Mindful Movement and Presence

 Movement is a meditation in action.
-Through mindful walking, tai chi, chi gong, high-intensity flow, and yoga, each motion becomes an opportunity to witness the body, release tension, and cultivate inner balance.
-Practicing AHIMSA in movement allows one to observe impulses and habits without judgment, fostering harmony between body, mind, and spirit.
+Through mindful walking, tai chi, chi gong, high-intensity flow, and yoga, dance, golf, tennis, skiing, (really any activity) each motion becomes an opportunity to witness the body, release tension, and cultivate inner balance.
+Practicing AHIMSA in movement allows one to observe impulses and habits without judgment, fostering grace and, thus, harmony between body, mind, and spirit.

 Nourishment as Awareness